Have you ever tried eating zero carb for a day? Here’s how my first attempt at a zero carb day went!

 My conclusion about my zero carb day?

 I managed to stay at zero carbs for my snacks and drinks all day.
 For the other main three meals, the total was 3.66g net carbs.
-I’m pretty happy with that – especially as around 1g of that was from lettuce and cucumber!
+It was a good first attempt – but obviously I can do better!

 But more than proving one way or another if I could do a zero carb day, it reinforced that although I’ve been low carbing for ten years and consider myself pretty experienced, it can be all too easy to let that carb count climb when you start to relax into the diet.